-- A. The BH & CM Maternal Mental Health Program takes a proactive approach in addressing disparities when dealing with maternal mental health by providing outreach calls to Members identified as potentially in need. - B. Members are offered care coordination, care management and initial psychoeducation, which may include, but is not limited to the following topics: importance of immunizations, post-partum appointments, and education on how to enroll newborn(s) for Medi-Cal.
-Additionally, Members are screened for behavioral health services and connected to the appropriate level of care which may include individual therapy, psychiatry, and/or support groups.
-See Policy 12BK1, "Behavioral Health Behavioral Health Services" for more information. - C. IEHP collaborates with external stakeholders and community partners to provide case management and/or care coordination to ensure these Members receive the high-quality care and services. - D. IEHP also may link the member to community resources and county agency services.
+- A. The BH & CM Maternal Mental Health Program takes a proactive approach in addressing disparities when dealing with maternal mental health by providing outreach calls to Members identified as potentially in need. - B. When a referral for maternal mental health services is received, IEHP reviews the Member's information on the medical management system and calls the Member. - C.B.
+The Member decides if they would like to engage services or not.
+If the Member is interested in services, Members are they are offered provided care coordination, care management and initial psychoeducation, which may include, but is not limited to the following topics: importance of immunizations, post-partum appointments, and education on how to enroll newborn(s) for Medi-Cal.
+Additionally, Members are screened and assessed for behavioral health services and connected to the appropriate level of care which may include individual therapy, psychiatry, and/or support groups.
+See Policy 12BK1D1, "Behavioral Health Behavioral Health Services" for more information. - D. C. IEHP collaborates with external stakeholders and community partners to provide case management and/or care coordination to ensure these Members receive the high-quality care and services. they need. - E. D. IEHP also may links the mMember to community resources and external IEHP county agency services. , such as classes at the Community Resource Center.
 IEHP provides continued outreach and support as needed.
+[KP3]